Long Story (click here for the shorter version)

-I was born and raised in New Orleans, Louisiana.
+I was born and grew up in New Orleans, Louisiana.
 Fortunately, I’ve lived in some of the most interesting places in vastly different parts of the world.
 And during my travels have met many wonderful people in every destination.

 After graduating high school from St. Joseph Academy, I earned an undergraduate degree from the University of Southwestern Louisiana in Lafayette then completed my post-graduate education at the University of New Orleans.